City of Albany

 Albany was the first European settlement in Western Australia.
 A contingent of soldiers and convicts arrived in Princess Royal Harbour in December 1826 and proclaimed a settlement in January 1827, predating the formation of the Swan River Colony by two years.
 Albany’s naturally protected, deepwater harbour made it Western Australia’s premier port in the State’s early years.

-At more than 35,000 people, Albany has the biggest population among Great Southern towns.
+At almost 38,000 people, Albany has the biggest population among Great Southern towns.
 It is the Great Southern’s administrative, commercial and retail centre.
 Major industries in the City of Albany include agriculture, timber products and tourism.
 Grain from the Great Southern is exported through the Port of Albany.